Irritable bowel syndrome (IBS) can affect both men and women, but occurs more frequently in women. Common symptoms in both sexes include:

 - food sensitivity

 - premenstrual syndrome (PMS)

-As many as one third of all pregnant women say they have heartburn, nausea, and increased bowel movements or constipation.
-However, when it comes to linking pregnancy with an increase in symptoms of IBS, not much research has been done.
-More studies are needed to find out if these symptoms are due to the physical pressure of the fetus on the internal organs or to IBS.
+As many as one third of all pregnant women say they have increased heartburn, nausea, and bowel movements or constipation compared to when they weren’t pregnant.
+When it comes to linking pregnancy with an increase in symptoms of IBS, not much research has been done.
+More studies are needed to find out if these symptoms are due to the physical pressure of the fetus on your internal organs or to IBS.

-Some studies indicate that women who have endometriosis have a higher incidence of IBS-related symptoms.
+Endometriosis is a disorder in which tissue that normally lines the inside of your uterus grows outside your uterus.
+Some studies indicate that women who have endometriosis have a higher incidence of IBS-related symptoms, according to IFFGD.

-If you have IBS, especially if you also have gynecological problems, you may feel embarrassed or experience a decrease in sexual desire.
-You may also have—or fear having—discomfort and pain during intercourse.
-This can have a powerful affect on sexual relationships.
+If you have IBS, you may experience a decrease in sexual desire.
+You may also have discomfort and pain during intercourse.
+This can have a powerful effect on sexual relationships.

 Quality of Life

 Frequent bathroom breaks, pain, and general discomfort can make it harder for you to function at work, at home, and in social situations.
 Many women with IBS report feelings of depression or isolation.